bibekdahal/8085-simulator/README.md

 ###### PPI
 The 8255 PPI can be addressed as IO or memory using the Bus.
 The PPI stores 4 bytes in Port-A, Port-B, Port-C and Control Register.
 The read/write operation (performed by CU through the Bus) are handled according to the control word held in the control register.
 For Mode-1 and Mode-2 input operations, interrupt function objects can be assigned to the PPI, so that when strobe signal is sent, the interrupt function is called.
 The actual interrupt functions are implemented in the CU.

+TODO: UML

-Following design pattern is used to design the overall project:
+Following design patterns were used in designing above elements:
 ###### Signal Line Representation
 Interrupt and Interrupt Acknowledge signals, IO/Memory addresses and data and any other signals that can flow through hardware wires/lines are implemented using simple function calls.
 Any data to be placed is sent as parameter to such function.
 For example, when the PPI needs to send the interrupt signal to the microprocessor, it calls the Interrupt function of the CU and the microprocessor to acknowledge the interrupt calls the Interrupt-Acknowledge function of the interrupting object.
 ###### Byte Storage